jhh37/matrix-factorization/README.md

 watch out for:

-  1. Prior to running any experiment, you must have run [ Code/setup.m ], which adds relevat paths and compile required mex files.
+  1. Prior to running any experiment, you must have run [ Code/setup.m ], which adds relevant paths and compile required mex files.
   2. All commands must run in the [ Code ] directory.